Florida State University College of Business: Buildings

+Rovetta Business building

 The college's original building was completed in 1958 at a time when the College of Business enrolled roughly 800 students.
 In 1984, an annex was added, and the entire building was dedicated as the Charles A. Rovetta Business Building.
 At the time, the college enrolled 3,000 students.

-The College of Business is located near the Oglesby Student Union and across from Bellamy Building (BEL) and the Huge Classroom Building (HCB).
+The College of Business is presently located near the new Student Union and across from Bellamy Building (BEL) and the Huge Classroom Building (HCB).
 Housed in Rovetta Business Annex (RBA) and Rovetta Business Building (RBB), the college is located in the northeast section of the main Tallahassee campus, comprising 463 acres.

-Legacy hall
+New building

 In 2018 it was announced that a new 218,392 sqft campus building, Legacy Hall, would be constructed to serve as the new home for the College of Business.
 It will be located next to the Donald L. Tucker Civic Center and be part of the Arena District.
 It will be the largest academic space on FSU's campus with five floors, a central atrium, forum stairs with seating, a 300-seat auditorium, multipurpose event space and a financial trading room.
 Legacy Hall is part of FSU's top legislative priorities, and is currently expected to be completed in the summer of 2025.

 Student life

-There are 17 student organizations, five business fraternities, two business leadership councils and four graduate student organizations affiliated with the College of Business.
+There are 30 student organizations, four business fraternities, two business leadership councils and four graduate student organizations affiliated with the College of Business.
 Students are also actively involved in various state, national and international business-related competitions such as: the Social Media Case Competition, the Scotiabank International Case Competition, the Global Bilingual Sales Competition at FIU, the Spring Seminole Case Competition, the Insurance Sales Challenge, the Seminole Sales Showcase, the Annual Bayou Sales Challenge and the AMA International Collegiate Conference.